NaikSoftware/StompProtocolAndroid/README.md

 - Passing null as the topic path now throws an exception
   - Previously, it was supposed to silently fail, although it would probably hit a NPE first (untested)
   - Now it throws an IllegalArgumentException
+- Connection Provider is selected by an enum
+  - It used to be done by passing it a WebSocket class from either JWS or OkHttp
+  - New way of using it can be seen in the examples above

 ## Additional Reading